Hyurl/hyurl.github.io/sfn/docs/en-US/multi-processing.md

 # Concept

-A **sfn** application will start at least two processes, a master and a worker.
+A **SFN** application will start at least two processes, a master and a worker.
 The master host all workers, but itself doesn't start any server, the worker will start servers and listen ports.